-Important: Certification is required for all hospital stays.
+Important: Certification Precertification is required for all hospital stays.
 (This requirement is waived if the patient is covered by Medicare.)
-If certification is not obtained, a \$400 penalty will be assessed before any benefits may be paid.
-Please refer to the "Certification" section on pages 27-32.
+If certification precrification is not obtained, a \$400 penalty will may be assessed before any benefits may be paid.
+Please refer to the "CPreertification" section on pages 21-26.

 The Medical Plan covers hospital room and board charges only while you are necessarily confined as a registered bed patient under the care of a physician.
 Coverage includes room, board, general duty nursing, progressive care, intensive care and other services regularly rendered by the hospital to its occupants but does not include private duty or special nursing services rendered outside an intensive or progressive care unit.
 You must pay the difference in charges between a private room and a semiprivate room, unless the claims administrator determines a private room is medically necessary.

 The Plan also provides for hospital services and supplies which includes charges made by a hospital on its own behalf for necessary medical services and supplies actually administered during a hospital confinement, other than for room and board, intensive care unit, private duty nursing, or physicians' services.
 Services of a personal nature, including radio, television, and guest trays, are not included.
 If benefits change during your stay, the benefits that are in effect the day you were hospitalized will apply.
 The new benefits are effective the day after you are discharged from the hospital.
 If the claims administrator changes during the time you are hospitalized, benefits for the entire period of confinement are paid by the previous claims administrator.
 The new administrator is effective the day after you are discharged.
 A hospital is an institution providing inpatient medical care and treatment of sick and injured people.
-It must:

-- Be accredited by the Joint Commission on Accreditation of Hospitals, be a psychiatric or tuberculosis hospital as defined by Medicare, or have a staff of qualified physicians treating or supervising treatment of the sick and injured; and - Have diagnostic and therapeutic facilities for surgical and medical diagnosis on the premises, 24-hour-a-day nursing care provided or supervised by registered graduate nurses, and continuously maintain facilities for operative surgery on the premises.

-Home Health Care

-Important: Certification is required before any home health care is received.
+It must: • Be accredited by the Joint Commission on Accreditation of Hospitals, be a psychiatric or tuberculosis hospital as defined by Medicare, or have a staff of qualified physicians treating or supervising treatment of the sick and injured; and • Have diagnostic and therapeutic facilities for surgical and medical diagnosis on the premises, 24-hour-a-day nursing care provided or supervised by registered graduate nurses, and continuously maintain facilities for operative surgery on the premises.
+3.2.4.
+3.3.6.
+Home Health Care Important: Certification Precertification is required before any home health care is received.
 (This requirement is waived if the patient is covered by Medicare.)
-If certification is not obtained, a \$200 penalty will be assessed before any benefits may be paid.
-Please refer to the "Certification" section on pages 27-32.
+If certification precertification is not obtained, a \$200-400 penalty will be assessed before any benefits may be paid.
+Please refer to the "Precertification" section on pages 21-26.
+Commented [DRB25]: 1/1/2014 addendum, section 2.
 The Medical Plan covers a home health care agency for services and supplies furnished to you at home for care in accordance with a home health care plan.

-A home health care agency is an organization:
+A home health care agency is an organization: May 2003 September 2018 Retiree Insurance Information Booklet - 57 34

-- Providing skilled nursing and other therapeutic services in the patient's home; - Associated with a professional policy-making group of at least one physician and one registered nurse supervising full-time; - Keeping complete medical records on each patient; - Staffed by a full-time administrator; and - Meeting licensing standards.
+- Providing skilled nursing and other therapeutic services in the patient's home; - Associated with a professional policy-making group of at least one physician and one registered nurse supervising full-time; - Keeping complete medical records on each patient; - · Staffed by a full-time administrator; and - Meeting licensing standards.